9 Different Types of Owls in Kansas

 It prefers habitats such as prairies and grasslands but can also be found in woodlands and agricultural areas.

-The American Barn Owl can be seen hunting for food during the evening hours, with its distinct white face being quite noticeable against the night sky.
+The American Barn Owl can be seen hunting for food during the evening hours.
+Its distinct white face is quite noticeable against the night sky.

-Its loud hooting calls can often be heard echoing across the night sky, making it one of the most recognizable types of owls in Kansas.
+Its loud hooting calls often echo across the night sky, making it one of the most recognizable types of owl in Kansas.

 5. Northern Saw-Whet Owl

-The Northern Saw-whet Owl (Aegolius acadicus) is one of the smallest types of owls in Kansas.
+The Northern Saw-whet Owl (Aegolius acadicus) is one of Kansas’s smallest types of owls.

 This owl prefers to roost and hunt in coniferous and mixed wood forests.